abduasri/btp-cloud-platform/docs/10-concepts/account-model-8ed4a70.md

 -   Environment instances

     > ### Note:
-    > For environment instances, these custom labels are user defined and apply only to SAP BTP.
+    > For environment instances, these custom labels are user-defined and apply only to SAP BTP.
 They are not the same labels that might be defined by your environment broker.

 Labels are made up of a *label name* \(also referred to as a *key*\) and up to 10 *values* associated with the label.
 You can apply label names and values in any way that suits your business and technical needs.